rossiangela/rossiangela/README.md

-# Hello, I'm Angela Regina Rossi
+# Hello, I'm Angela Rossi

 Welcome to my GitHub profile, I'm an Italian scientist, working as a computer scientist and engineer with a multidisciplinary background that spans from AI and automation to game music composition, classical and jazz piano, languages, and web development.